Music Academy

 Payments

-Once you have registered, you may pay in full or make two payments per semester for the fall and spring semesters.
+Once you have established a lesson time, you may pay in full or make two payments per semester for the fall and spring semesters.
 Payment is due before the first lesson.
 Lessons will not begin until payment has been received.
 If paying twice per semester, the second payment is due during the seventh week of the semester.
 Summer session payment is due in full before the first lesson.
 Payment can be made in the form of a check or credit card.
 Checks should be made out to NDSU and sent to:

 NDSU Music Academy